nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list the residents.
-2. SunRez displays residents, each with its corresponding allocated room.
+2. SunRez displays residents, each with its corresponding allocated room, if any.
 3. User requests to deallocate a resident from a room based on the index from the list displayed in step 2.
 4. SunRez deallocates the resident from room and saves the changes.